Expanding the Adoption of Multiple Measures Assessment and Building the Research Base

 Field Engagement and Scaling

-Finally, CAPR will help states and colleges across the country adopt effective MMA systems that support more students’ placement into and success in college-level courses.
-Researchers will create resources to address critical gaps in policymakers’ and practitioners’ knowledge about successful MMA systems; help them consider what measures and placement criteria are important; and provide lessons on how MMA can be adopted in diverse institutional contexts.
-Toolkits, practice guides, research briefs, and interactive virtual learning sessions will be used to support the wider adoption of effective MMA practices nationally.
+Finally, CAPR is helping states and colleges across the country adopt effective MMA systems that support more students’ placement into and success in college-level courses.
+Researchers are creating resources to address critical gaps in policymakers’ and practitioners’ knowledge about successful MMA systems; help them consider what measures and placement criteria are important; and provide lessons on how MMA can be adopted in diverse institutional contexts.
+Toolkits, practice guides, research briefs, and interactive virtual learning sessions are being used to support the wider adoption of effective MMA practices nationally.

 Knowledge Building